- Latest Updates: Moqui Framework 1.4.1, Mantle Business Artifacts 0.5.2, Making Apps with Moqui (book)

-Moqui Framework version 1.4.0, a major new feature and bug fix release, is now available.
+Moqui Framework version 1.4.1, a minor new feature and bug fix release, is now available.
 For more information see the Moqui Framework page.

 - Introduction: What is Moqui?